Sparse structure estimation for multivariate count data with PLN-network

 ## DONE!

-Note the use of the formula
+Note the use of the formula object to specify the model,

-similar to the one used in the function PLN
+similar to the one used in the function PLN.

-variable is an R6
+The network_models variable is an R6 object

-, which comes with a couple of
+with class PLNnetworkfamily, which comes with a couple of

 methods.
-The most basic is the show/print
+The most basic is the show/print method, which

 sends a very basic summary of the estimation process: